AriFordsham/GHCWiki/commentary/packages.md

   - the ABI major version is as before, the package name + an integer.
 This is also the `PackageSymbolId`.
   - the ABI minor version is an integer that is incremented each time the ABI is extended in a compatible way.
-  - package dependencies in the database specify the major+minor version they require.
-The may be satisfied by a greater minor version.
+  - package dependencies in the database specify the major+minor ABI version they require, in addition to the `InstalledPackageId`.
+They may be satisfied by a greater minor version; when upgrading a package with an ABI-compatible replacement, ghc-pkg updates dependencies to point to the new `InstalledPackageId`.
   - `PackageLibId` is the major version.
 In the case of shared libraries, we may name the library using the major + minor versions, with a symbolic link from the major version to major+minor.
   - the shared library `SONAME` is the major version.